jepler/chap/README.md

 Details of session handling & commandline arguments are in flux.

 By default, a new session is created.
-It is saved to the user's cache directory (e.g., ~/.cache on linux/unix systems).
+It is saved to the user's state directory (e.g., `~/.local/state/chap` on linux/unix systems).

 You can specify the session filename for a new session with `-n` or to re-open an existing session with `-s`.
 Or, you can continue the last session with `--last`.

 You can set the "system message" with the `-S` flag.